rctzeng/rctzeng.github.io/_pages/about.md

 ---
 I am currently a Data Scientist at Ericsson.
 I earned my PhD from KTH, where I was supervised by Prof. [Aristides Gionis](https://scholar.google.com/citations?user=11JgipcAAAAJ) and Prof. [Alexandre Proutiere](https://scholar.google.com/citations?user=g5sya5cAAAAJ).
 My research focuses on designing approximation algorithms for graph problems and improving the computational efficiency of statistically efficient bandit algorithms.
+I am particularly interested in identifying hidden structural properties in complex stochastic systems, and using them to develop efficient algorithms and principled analyses.

 Education and Work Experience
 ======
+* 2026 Jul - Now: Senior Applied Scientist at Microsoft, Taiwan
 * 2025 Dec. - 2026 May.: Data Scientist at Ericsson, Sweden
 * 2020 Mar. - 2025 Aug.: Doctoral Student at KTH, Sweden
   * On Dec 6th, 2024, I defended my PhD with [Morteza Haghir Chehreghani